-You are welcome to eat in the cafeteria with a purchased lunch ticket.
-If your assigned position has the staff members actively supervising students, you need to supervise in his/her place and can eat free of charge.
+Substitute teachers are welcome to eat in the cafeteria free of charge on days that you are scheduled to work.
+If your assigned position has the staff members actively supervising students, you need to supervise in his/her place.
 Cafeteria food is not to be taken out of the cafeteria.
-Breakfast is served from 7:30 - 8:00 am and lunch is served from 10:50-12:25pm.
+Breakfast is served from 7:30 - 8:00 am and lunch is served from 10:50- 12:25pm.